UH System Policies and Procedures

 To assure that all dishonored checks are recorded properly in the University’s Kuali Financial System (KFS), makers of returned checks receive proper notification, and the dishonored check is repaid.

 A. Dishonored check - A paper or electronic check, which the University has received and deposited, and is subsequently returned unpaid to the University by the maker's bank.
-A dishonored check is a financial obligation due to the University and must be held for safekeeping until it is repaid by the student or maker.
+For purposes of this administrative procedure, dishonored check also includes any rejected Automated Clearing House (ACH) transaction related to scheduled payments to the University due to account closure, incorrect account, insufficient funds, etc. A dishonored check is a financial obligation due to the University and must be held for safekeeping until it is repaid by the student or maker.

 B. Sanctions - The range of penalties which the University may invoke if a dishonored check is not repaid.